Wimborne Minster: Wimborne Minster Folk Festival

 Every summer in June the town holds the Wimborne Minster Folk Festival.
 Founded in 1980, the annual event of traditional folk dance and music has become the focal point for one of the largest gathering of dance teams and musicians in the South of England.
 The festival involves morris dancing, Appalachian dancing, concerts, workshops and children's activities, with parts of the town being closed to traffic.

 The Festival planned for 2020 did not go ahead due to the health precautions imposed in response to the COVID-19 pandemic.
 Instead, with the cooperation of local businesses and Wimborne Minster Town Council, the Folk Festival committee made use of Café @ The Allendale, a local community hub, to provide food and meals for those in difficulties, e.g. as a result of having to self-isolate or not being able to work during the lockdowns.
 The 2021 Festival also had to be cancelled but an online event took place over the usual second weekend in June.

 Education and schools

 The town has three first schools (St John's, Wimborne and Pamphill) and two middle schools (St Michael's and Allenbourn).
 Wimborne First School, formerly Wimborne Primary School, has been educating the children of Wimborne Minster to primary level since 1911.
 Wimborne and the adjacent area of Merley are served by two upper schools: Corfe Hills School and Queen Elizabeth's School.

 Queen Elizabeth's School has very close links with the Minster and was founded by Lady Margaret Beaufort in 1497.
 After her death the school became Wimborne Grammar School.
-Although the Grammar School buildings still remain they have now been converted to flats.
-The school was established on its current site in 1972 after the merging of Wimborne Grammar School and the County Modern School.
+Although the grammar school buildings still remain they have now been converted to flats.
+The school was established on its current site in 1972 after the merging of Wimborne Grammar School and the county modern school.

-Dumpton School is located nearby.
+The private schools Dumpton School and Canford School are both located nearby.
 The nearby first schools of Hayeswood and Colehill serve Wimborne.